na-na-hi/renget/archive/cpu-lora.md

   - Example: `--adam-iter 30`

 !!! info After all of the training data has been seen once (1 epoch), finetune will reshuffle your training examples, which results in batches with different samples.

-!!! warning Currently, if you stop training part-way through and resume from a checkpoint you will end up with a different end result because [certain randomized information isn't stored across runs](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1708761811).
-    So if it's important to you to be able to perfectly reproduce your LoRA, make sure you don't stop and restart the training.

 These three control how well the model learns: